NEU advice on commonly encountered situations

 In such cases, NEU representatives or NEU members individually should seek assurances from the head teacher that pay decisions will take place as required by the STPCD and will be taken in accordance with the statutory provisions and school pay policy criteria which match NEU policy.

-Where arrangements for pay decisions appear to contradict the statutory provisions and the NEU’s advice, NEU representatives or NEU members individually should seek advice from the Union using our contact us details.
+Where arrangements for pay decisions appear to contradict the statutory provisions and the NEU’s advice, NEU representatives or NEU members individually should seek advice from the Union using our (LINK) contact us details.

 Decisions that teachers will not progress

 NEU members who have been informed that they will not progress will need to consider whether they wish to appeal and if so on what basis.
-Any NEU member who wishes to appeal should consult the NEU guidance document on pay appeals.
-You should register your appeal within the timetable set by the school pay policy and you should use the NEU model letters to register the appeal and ask for relevant information in writing.
+Any member who wishes to appeal should consult the (LINK) NEU guidance on pay appeals.
+You should register your appeal within the timetable set by the school pay policy and you should use the (LINK) NEU model letters to register the appeal and ask for relevant information in writing.